Seeds

 Change

-Delivered through bespoke sessions, one off visits or 1-8 week learning programmes Seeds of Change aims to improve wellbeing, skills and access to healthy food through hands on growing and cooking.
+Delivered through bespoke sessions, one off visits or longer term learning programmes Seeds of Change aims to improve wellbeing, skills and access to healthy food through hands on growing, cooking and environmental learning.

 Our aim is to grow confident young people connected to nature, food and community.